Thomas Frederick Hope: Business and civil activities

 Following his retirement in May 1976, Hope was appointed as the Chief Consultant of the Engineering and Management Consultancy Ltd (ENGCON) in Freetown, Sierra Leone and was a consultant to the African Development Bank in Abidjan, Ivory Coast.

 Hope served as President of the Sierra Leone Chamber of Commerce from 1952 to 1978 and was at one-time a member of the Sierra Leone Employers Federation.
 He had an active interest in the development of sports in Sierra Leone and served as chairman of the Sierra Leone Amateur Athletic Association and was a member of the Sierra Leone Sports Council from 1951 to 1970 which he eventually led as president.
 He served as President of the Sierra Leone Olympic and Overseas Games Committee from 1963.
 He was also an active member and President of the Sierra Leone Rotary Club and was an Administrative Adviser to Group F. of Rotary International.

 Hope also served as chairman and director on the boards of several well-known multi-national companies operating in Sierra Leone and West Africa more broadly.

 Achievements

 Hope held the DSc (Honoris Causa) of the University of Sierra Leone.
-He was awarded an M.B.E. in 1961 and an O.B.E. in 1970.
+He was awarded an M.B.E. in the 1961 Queen's Birthday Honours and an O.B.E. in the 1970 New Year Honours.